 Past placements include the Government Office for Science, TWI engineering research, UK Power Network, Ralph Lauren, Ashurst international law firm, National Rail, Marie Clair magazine, local nurseries, primary schools, dentist surgeries and care homes.

 Access to opportunity led by leading organisations and universities

 We’ve built connections with many world-leading universities and organisations that support young people in applying for top universities and higher/degree apprenticeships.
 Each year we support our students in applying to free summer programmes, taster sessions, online courses and workshops run by these universities and organisations.

 Our students have successfully secured places on programmes with leading companies and universities including; Isaac Physics, Sutton Trust, Access Aspiration, Proctor and Gamble, the Social Mobility Fund, Nuffield foundation, In2Science, UCL, Imperial Collage London, London School of Economics and University of Southampton.

-“Although A-Levels and post-18 decisions can be difficult make sure to put our needs first when it comes to supporting us.
+“Although A-Levels and post-18 decisions can be difficult, teachers make sure to put our needs first when it comes to supporting us.
 This has made the transition between secondary school and sixth form as smooth as possible.”
 Samantha, Year 13

 Working closely with parents and guardians

 We understand the importance of engaging parents and guardians in our careers programme and alongside two parents’ evenings in each academic year, we run parent information evenings to provide parents with the necessary tools and guidance to support their child in preparing for and applying to aspirational post-18 destinations.